-The official publication or where applicable the label shall include a reference to the liability of the person using the plant protection product with respect to failures on the efficacy or to phytotoxicity of the product for which the minor use was granted.
+The official publication or where applicable the label shall include a reference to the liability of the person using the plant protection product with respect to failures concerning the efficacy or to phytotoxicity of the product for which the minor use was granted.
 The minor use extension shall be separately identified in the label.

-- 5. The applicants referred to in paragraph 1 may also apply for authorisation of a plant protection product for minor uses in accordance with Article 40(1) provided that a plant protection product concerned is authorised in that Member State.
-Member States shall authorise such uses in accordance with the provisions of Article 41 provided that the uses are considered also minor in the Member States of application. - 6.
-Member States shall establish and regularly update a list of minor uses. - 7.
+- 6. Extensions on the basis of this Article shall be separately identified and separate reference shall be made to liability restrictions. - 7.
+The applicants referred to in paragraph 1 may also apply for authorisation of a plant protection product for minor uses in accordance with Article 40(1) provided that a plant protection product concerned is authorised in that Member State.
+Member States shall authorise such uses in accordance with the provisions of Article 41 provided that those uses are also considered minor in the Member States of application.

+- 8. Member States shall establish and regularly update a list of minor uses. - 9.
+By 14 December 2011, the Commission shall present a report to the European Parliament and the Council on the establishment of a European fund for minor uses, accompanied, if appropriate, by a legislative proposal. - 10.
 Unless otherwise specified, all provisions relating to authorisations under this Regulation shall apply.